scottyboy805/LumaSharp/LumaSharp Specification/Language/Overview.md

 The language uses the following built-in atttributes in declarations:
 #readonly - The accoiated field can only be read from
 #const - The associated field is a global constant
-#copy - The method parameter or return parameter is copied when called (Only allowed for stack allocated types)
+#copy - The type is copied between method frames by default (value type) unless an explict by-ref attribute exists on the method aprameter
+#in - The method parameter is passed by reference (read only).
+For non-copy types it has no effect since they are passed by reference anyway
-#ref - The method parameter is passed by reference (Only applicable to primitive types that are passed by value by default, but can be used in any case to be more explicit - All user types are passed by reference by default no matter where they were allocated)
+#ref - The method parameter is passed by reference (read and write).
+For non-copy types it has no effect since they are passed by reference anyway
 #bitmask - The enum declaration should use unique bitset auto initialization

 ```cs